r-jarrett/r-jarrett.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a sixth year Ph.D. candidate at the University of Maine based out of the Darling Marine Center in Midcoast Maine.
+I just defended my Ph.D. in January at the University of Maine based out of the Darling Marine Center in Midcoast Maine.
 I am advised by Bob Steneck and Damian Brady.
 My research interests focus on ecological interactions, specifically in benthic marine habitats.

 <p align="center">
 <img src="/images/DrysuitSurface.JPG" width="65%" />